 Precedents: Marius and Sulla

 Two earlier strongmen already proved the Republic's vulnerability.
 Gaius Marius (157–86 BCE) reformed the army to allow propertyless citizens to serve, creating soldiers loyal to their general.
 Lucius Cornelius Sulla (138–78 BCE) marched on Rome with his army, became dictator, and proscribed enemies.
 These precedents showed that military power could override constitutional government, popular generals could build loyal armies, and political violence had become acceptable.
-Caesar would apply these lessons more successfully than any predecessor.
+Caesar would apply these lessons more successfully than any predecessor, learning from Sulla's mistakes—particularly Sulla's resignation of the dictatorship—by holding power permanently.

 Caesar’s Early Life and Rise

 Born in July 100 BCE into an ancient patrician family claiming descent from the goddess Venus, Caesar had immense prestige but not corresponding wealth or power.
 His father died when Caesar was about 16, leaving his mother Aurelia influential in his upbringing.
-After refusing Sulla's order to divorce his wife Cornelia, Caesar fled Rome, served in Asia Minor, and earned the civic crown for saving a citizen's life.
+After refusing Sulla's order to divorce his wife Cornelia, Caesar fled Rome, served in Asia Minor, and earned the civic crown for saving a citizen's life during the siege of Mytilene.
+This early military distinction marked him as a man of courage.

 The First Triumvirate: An Informal Pact for Power